martinreinok/custom-power-button/README.md

 The polarity of PC shutdown header is important, GND to GND.

 ## Lightning
 As of now I included a RGB led in the build but have not written any code for it.

+## The Housing
+I 3D designed and printed the housing for my Fractal R4 PC case.